Persib Bandung U-21

 Persib Bandung U-20 is an Indonesian football team located in Bandung, West Java, Indonesia.
-They are the reserve team from Persib Bandung.
+They are the reserve team of Persib Bandung.
 Their most common nickname is Maung Ngora (The Young Tigers).

 History

 They won the 2009–10 Indonesia Super League U-21 after beating Pelita Bandung Raya U-21 2–0 in the final.
 Munadi also got the best player award that season.

-Stadium

-Persib U-21 play their home matches at Si Jalak Harupat Stadium.

-Shirt sponsor

-The shirt sponsor for 2015 Indonesia Super League U-21 will be Indofood and Salvus Prima.

-2019 squad

-The following players are eligible for Liga 1 U-20 in the current 2019 Liga 1 U-20 season.